ariutta/ariutta-loading/README.md

 }
 ```

+### Option 1: Add via HTML

-Then you just need to reference `ariutta-loading.css` from your HTML page and add the class `ariutta-loading` to your content container element:
+Reference `ariutta-loading.css` from your HTML page and add the class `ariutta-loading` to your content container element:

 ```html
 <!DOCTYPE html>